Why Adalo Works for Building a Redfin-Style Property Listing App

 - Custom domain requirements

-Step 41: Manage Data Limits and Storage
+Step 41: Scale Without Data Limits

-As your property database grows:
+As your property database grows, Adalo's infrastructure grows with it:

-- Optimize image sizes before uploading
+- Optimize image sizes before uploading for faster load times

-- Use external image hosting (Cloudinary, AWS S3) for large galleries
+- Use external image hosting (Cloudinary, AWS S3) for large galleries if needed

 Step 42: Update Your App Without Disrupting Users